Are these Bluetooth earbuds not supposed to connect to my phone or computer as one device? Why are they connecting separately?

 However, the former approach would require that you turn off or stay out of the range of other Bluetooth devices.
 This will minimize the possibility of other Bluetooth signal interference during the repair because you need to have the earbuds as a paired set.

 On the other hand, the latter option works despite other Bluetooth signals within range.
-Since your Bluetooth earbuds are already connected to your hosting device, you have to activate both of them to work at the same time in the setting.
+Since your Bluetooth earbuds are already connected to your hosting device, you have to activate them to work simultaneously in the setting.

 While the re-pairing sometimes doesn’t seem to work for some people, reconfiguring the separately connected Bluetooth earbuds always works.
 I know what you’re thinking!